 Unfortunately, it can sometimes feel like the powers that be are laughing.
 This can come in small curveballs, like obstacles in a project – and it can come in large curveballs, like a life-changing event.

-When that happens, our aspirations and dreams become incredibly short-term: survive the car crash, get treatment for a serious illness, do what we need to do in order to recover as best as we can.
+When that happens, our aspirations and dreams become incredibly short-term: survive the car crash, get treatment for a serious illness, get through the pandemic, do what we need to do in order to recover as best as we can.
 For a little while, our long-term goals are put on the back burner as we address the immediate situation at hand.

 Our hobbies, our jobs, our very sense of identity can be put in jeopardy after a major life event, and it can be incredibly difficult to adjust our dreams and aspirations accordingly.
 While there’s no clear cut path for anyone – advice that works perfectly for one person might not resonate with someone else – here are some steps that might help with the adjustment: